mjthecoder65/simplebank/README.md

 # Development Process.

--Design database using dbdiagram.io application and export the design to both sql and png format.
+- Design database using dbdiagram.io application and export the design to both sql and png format.

 - Using golang-migrate as migration too.
 This enable developers to easily modify the schemas
   commands: